eciggaar/botmaster-watsonconversation/README.md

 ### Conversation Workspace ID
 ---
-1. Open the conversation instance you have created
+1. Open the conversation instance you have created.
-2. In the service instance detail click "Launch Tool"
+2. In the service instance detail click "Launch Tool".
 ![Launch tooling](https://github.com/eciggaar/botmaster-watsonconversation/blob/master/readmeimages/launchtool.png?raw=true)
-3. Once in the Conversation tooling locate your conversation workspace
+3. Once in the Conversation tooling locate your conversation workspace.
+If you don't have a Conversation workspace yet, this the place where you have to create one.
-4. Click the menu located top right and select "View Details"
+4. Click the menu located top right and select "View Details".
 <div align="center">![Get workspace ID](https://github.com/eciggaar/botmaster-watsonconversation/blob/master/readmeimages/workspaceid.png?raw=true)</div>
-5. Copy your workspace ID and make note (we will use this with service credentials to connect our Watson Conversation to Botmaster)
+5. Copy your workspace ID and make note (we will use this with service credentials to connect our Watson Conversation to Botmaster).

 ###Set up your Facebook page